opendistro/for-elasticsearch-docs/docs/elasticsearch/bool.md

   "life-should"
 ]
 ```

-If you remove the queries not seen in this list, you will still see the exact same result.
+If you remove the queries not in this list, you will still see the exact same result.
-You don't need this for the `must`, `must_not`, and `filter` clauses because they match for all results.
-It's useful though to understand which `should` clause matched to better understand the relevancy score.
+By examining which `should` clause matched, you can better understand the relevancy score of the results.